alhog/Exosystem/README.md

 ### **2. Exotic Basket: The Core Investment Vehicle**

-At the heart of the Exotic Basket project lies the eponymous investment vehicle, a curated and dynamically managed portfolio of promising decentralized applications (dApps) within the decentralized ecosystem.
+At the heart of the Exosystem project lies the eponymous investment vehicle, a curated and dynamically managed portfolio of promising decentralized applications (dApps) within the decentralized ecosystem.
 This section delves into the technical aspects and innovative features that distinguish the Exotic Basket as a cutting-edge investment solution.

 **2.1.
 Modular Basket Composition**

-The Exotic Basket embraces a modular architecture, where individual dApps or assets are represented as self-contained modules or circuits.
+The Exosystem embraces a modular architecture, where individual dApps or assets are represented as self-contained modules or circuits.
 These modular circuits adhere to standardized interfaces and communication protocols, enabling seamless integration, interoperability, and scalability within the basket's composition.

 Each modular circuit encapsulates a specific dApp or asset, exposing well-defined APIs that allow the Exotic Basket to interact with it, retrieve relevant data, and perform operations such as staking, unstaking, or adjusting weightings.
 This modular design promotes loose coupling, ensuring that changes or updates to one circuit do not affect the others, enhancing maintainability and reducing the risk of breaking changes.

 **2.2.
 Composable Basket Building**

-Building upon the modular architecture, the Exotic Basket introduces a powerful composable basket building feature, empowering users to create custom baskets tailored to their unique preferences and investment strategies.
+Building upon the modular architecture, the Exosystem introduces a powerful composable basket building feature, empowering users to create custom baskets tailored to their unique preferences and investment strategies.
 Through a user-friendly interface or composition toolkit, users can visually construct their desired basket compositions by selecting and arranging modular circuits representing various dApps or assets.

 The composition toolkit incorporates features such as drag-and-drop functionality, visual programming interfaces, or code-based composition tools, catering to different user preferences and technical proficiencies.
 Users can define custom weighting strategies, rebalancing rules, and exotic functions to be applied to their composed baskets, enabling personalized investment strategies aligned with their risk profiles and goals.